 Dianthus, more often Carnations, can be affected by Carnation rust, bacterial wilt, and fusarium wilt.
 They are also subject to viral infections which cause Carnation mottle, Carnation etched ring, Carnation ring spot, and other diseases.

-These viral diseases require specialised treatment.
+These each require specialised treatment.

 Where to Buy Dianthus